Tunnel and Reservoir Plan: Effects

 Severe weather events have forced water management agencies to pump excess wastewater into the lake and river in order to prevent flooding.
 These incidents have decreased in frequency as more of the Deep Tunnel system has become operational.
-Long considered an open sewer, the Chicago River now hosts more than 50 species of fish and increased wildlife along its shores.
+Long considered an open sewer, the Chicago River now hosts more than 60 fish species and increased wildlife along its shores.
 Substantial development is occurring along many portions of the riverfront.
-Canoeing is once again allowed on the waterway, but swimming is still prohibited due to high pollution levels.
+Canoeing is once again allowed on the waterway, and in 2025, the City of Chicago approved the first Chicago River open-water swim after a century of closure.

 On October 3, 1986, a heavy thunderstorm drenched the southern portion of the Deep Tunnel area with several inches of rain in a short period of time.
 While the Deep Tunnel system performed satisfactorily by absorbing excess water, water within the system itself rushed past the north side of Chicago and near the Bahá'í Temple in Wilmette.
 Geysers of over 65 ft were reported in both locations for up to an hour as the water was redistributed more evenly through the system.
 A 30 ft geyser erupted downtown at the corner of Jefferson and Monroe, trapping a woman inside her car as it filled with water.
 A system of watertight bulkheads has since been installed to prevent the event from occurring again.

 During the Chicago Flood of 1992, the water from the Chicago River that leaked into the long-disused underground freight tunnel system was eventually drained into the Deep Tunnel network, which itself was still under construction.

+Operation of the tunnels reduced sewer overflow events from an average of 100 days per year to 50.
+Since Thornton Reservoir came online in 2015, combined sewer overflows in that reservoir's service area have been nearly eliminated.